cmandadifairway/az_marketing_integrations_api/code/README.md

 1) Basic set up which can help to set up azure pipeline and create required azure resources for the project.
 2) Health check URL
 3) Common code to access key vault, app configuration from azure.
-4) Common frameworks like logging ,exception framework.
+4) Common frameworks like logging, exception framework.
 5) Node-typescript coding standards.
 6) Jest framework integration for unit testing.
 7) Application insight configuration.